Create forensically sound bit-for-bit disk images using dd and dcfldd while preserving evidence integrity through hash verification.

 Move the Key Concepts and Tools & Systems tables to a separate REFERENCE.md file and link to it, as Claude already understands these concepts.

-Trim or remove the Common Scenarios section—the workflow steps already demonstrate these use cases through their executable examples.
+Trim or remove the Common Scenarios section—the workflow steps already demonstrate the primary use case, and the scenarios mostly restate what's already covered.

 | Dimension | Reasoning | Score |